GluuFederation/docs-deployment-guide/README.md

 **Docker-Kubernetes Cloud Native Implementation:** Kubernetes is an open source container-orchestration system to automatically deploy, scall and manage the application.
 Gluu Server supports configuration of both cloud (amazon’s EKS, Google’s GKE, DigitalOcean’s DOKS, Microsoft AKS etc.) and local kubernetes (Minikubes, MicroK8s) clusters.

 ## Sizing
 Gluu Server supports applications of various sizes from a few hundreds/ thousands of authentications per day to a billion authentications per day.
 There are several parameters that affects the sizing decisions, a carefull consideration of these parameters helps in taking selecting aprorpiate sizing for the organization/ applications.
+This section will present an overview and in-depth discussion of these parameters covering how they affect the application's Gluu server deployment and performance.
+These parameters are the total number of users (active & idle), desired authentication throughput, type of authentication application flow, preferred persistence (database and caching) technique, desired redundancy model, and the deployment stack like VM/ physical server-based to Cloud-native and Kubernetes based deployment.

 - **VM:**